Saturday, June 14, 2025

 Shelf Indulgence Book Club (Adults)

 Members take turns facilitating the discussions.
 Come and enjoy some literary camaraderie!
 Register to get a free copy of the book, while supplies last.
 Registration begins one month before each scheduled meeting.
-Next up we will discuss BEAR by Julia Phillips Apr 17 ● 2pm
+Next up we will discuss WHEN WE MEET AGAIN by Kristin Harmel.

 * * *